Torsten Carleman: Life

 Carleman was born in Visseltofta to Alma Linnéa Jungbeck and Karl Johan Carleman, a school teacher.
 He studied at Växjö Cathedral School, graduating in 1910.

 He continued his studies at Uppsala University, being one of the active members of the Uppsala Mathematical Society.
 Kjellberg recalls:

 He was a genius!
 My older friends in Uppsala used to tell me about the wonderful years they had had when Carleman was there.
 He was the most active speaker in the Uppsala Mathematical Society and a well-trained gymnast.
 When people left the seminar crossing the Fyris River, he walked on his hands on the railing of the bridge.

 From 1917 he was docent at Uppsala University, and from 1923 — a full professor at Lund University.
 In 1924 he was appointed professor at Stockholm University.
-He was elected a member of the Royal Swedish Academy of Sciences in 1926.
+He was elected a member of the Royal Swedish Academy of Sciences in 1926 and of the Finnish Society of Sciences and Letters in 1934.
 From 1927, he was director of the Mittag-Leffler Institute and editor of Acta Mathematica.